SciSpike/recurrify/README.md

 `$ npm test`

 ## Schedules
-Schedules in Later are json objects that define a set of time periods along with the values that should be considered valid for that time period.
+Schedules in Cronicle are json objects that define a set of time periods along with the values that should be considered valid for that time period.
 The combination of a time period with their valid values is called a *constraint*.
-Later then takes all of the constraints that have been defined and finds dates that match all of them.
+Cronicle then takes all of the constraints that have been defined and finds dates that match all of them.

-Since Later schedules are json objects, they can easily be serialized and stored in caches and databases as needed.
+Since Cronicle schedules are json objects, they can easily be serialized and stored in caches and databases as needed.
 They are also completely deterministic which means a schedule will always produce exactly the same valid occurrences.
 Therefore, occurrences never need to be stored as they can always be recalculated from the schedule definition.

 ## Basic schedules
 A basic schedule is a set of time periods along with their valid values.
 A date is only considered valid if it meets all of the constraints within a basic schedule.
 A basic schedule can include as many time periods (with or without modifiers) as needed, in any order.